Start a Corporation in Colorado

-To start a corporation in Colorado, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file Articles of Incorporation with the Colorado Secretary of State.
-You must file this document online.
-The articles cost $50 to file.
-Once filed with the state, this document formally creates your Colorado corporation.
+A Colorado corporation is a legal entity that is separate from its owners (shareholders).
+Corporations protect owner assets (house, cars, bank accounts) from being used to settle business debts or lawsuits.
+To start a corporation in Colorado, you must file Articles of Incorporation with the Colorado Secretary of State.
+You can file the document online.
+The Articles of Incorporation cost $50 to file.
+Once processed by the state, this document formally creates your Colorado corporation.

 Per CO Rev Stat § 7-90-701, every Colorado corporation must appoint and maintain a registered agent.
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your articles wherever possible to ensure maximum privacy.